Banks are now facing two key market challenges:

-- tech strategy – digital platform and UI’s to improve the Customer experience
+- tech strategy – digital platform, improved UI and UX to improve the Customer experience

-Most fintech , digital challengers & neo-banks have not fully understood that having a smart mobile or digital platform alone is not enough,.
-No matter how good their tech is – it only buys some catch-up time from existing players when, at the end of the day, the underlying products being offered (e.g. debit card, credit card, transaction accounts and mortgages) are simply no different from their competitors.
+Most fintech , digital challengers and neo-banks have not fully understood that having a smart mobile or digital platform alone is not enough.
+No matter how good their tech is – it only buys some catch-up time from existing players when, ultimately, the underlying products being offered (e.g. debit card, credit card, transaction accounts and mortgages) are simply no different from their competitors.

 Many traditional banks have not fully understood that their current products have long been commoditised such that they can no longer even compete on price.
 For them, increasing market share with existing products by competing on price simply squeezes net interest margins and lowers profitability – it becomes a zero-sum game.

 But the real problem lies elsewhere – where is the product innovation needed to differentiate from competitors?

 In the retirement funding space, equity release mortgages (such as reverse mortgages. shared appreciation mortgages, shared equity mortgages, retirement interest-only mortgages) are decades old and have not changed.
 They remain inherently defective in the design and products of last resort.